Deisss/php-slim-auth/README.md

 }
 ```

-End then, recompile composer threw command line ```composer update```
+Recompile composer threw command line ```composer update```

 ## Usage

-As login logic can be quite different from every system (like stateless, session based, facebook based), we decide it was necessary to provide a system where you can add your logic to it.
+A login logic can be quite different from every system (like stateless, session based, facebook based), we decide it was necessary to provide a system where you can add your logic to it.
 An abstract authentification class was the best way to achieve this, and keep everything simple.
 So, as it's abstract, you need to create your own concrete class:

 ```php
 <?php